Sydney-Informatics-Hub/Somatic-ShortV/README.md

 bash gatk4_getpileupsummaries_byInterval_make_input.sh <config-filepath>
 ```

 The created inputs file should be 3 X N, where N is the number of samples.
 Three 'chunks' of intervals are run per sample rather than scattering all 18 intervals - please see justification above.
 The default walltime for the GetPileupSummaries job is 3 hours per job (where one job is one chunk of intervals for one sample).
-This is sufficient for a high-coverage BAM (~ 90X).
-You may wish to reduce this to 2 or 1 hrs in the script `gatk4_getpileupsummaries_byInterval.pbs`, in order to minimise potential queue time.
+This is sufficient for a very high-coverage BAM (~ 174X samples required 2 hrs).
+You may wish to reduce this to 2 or 1 hrs in the script `gatk4_getpileupsummaries_byInterval.pbs` depending on your sample coverage, in order to minimise potential queue time.
 The jobs are run on the `hugemem` queue which is a more scarce resource compared to `normal` queue, so queue time may be a factor for large cohorts if the `hugemem` queue is in high demand at the time of processing.
 Changing to the `normal` or `normalbw` queue is generally not recommended, as CPU efficiency and SU usage is poorer given the need to request more CPUS than GATK can use (1) due to memory requirements.

 ###### Submit the GetPileupSummaries jobs